 ‘Aurelia, and other poems’, published by Chatton & Windus in 1922

 and his poems were featured in twenty-four First World War Poetry Anthologies.

 Robert Nichols also published ‘Selected poems’ in 1932, Benn - Augustan Books of Poetry and

-Sources: Catherine W. Reilly “English Poetry of the First World War A Bibliography” (St. Martin’s Press, New York, 1978) and Cecil Roberts “The Years of Promise” (Hodder & Stoughton, London, 1968)
+‘Such was my singing: a selection from poems written between the years 1915 and 1940’ which was published by Collins in 1942.Sources: Catherine W. Reilly “English Poetry of the First World War A Bibliography” (St. Martin’s Press, New York, 1978) and Cecil Roberts “The Years of Promise” (Hodder & Stoughton, London, 1968)

 Cecil Roberts "The Years of Promise" published in 1968 by Hodder & Stoughton Ltd., London.